 Getting married in Italy for foreigners

-By law, even those who are political refugees can marry in Italy, to whom it is sufficient to present a certificate attesting their refugee status issued by the Alto Commissariato of the united Nations.
+As you may know, an identification document such as a passport will be required.
+Good advice is to check the validity of documents (not expired) in time and make sure that everything is perfectly intact and legible and show the same name, as in several surnames.
+By law, even those who are political refugees can marry in Italy, to whom it is sufficient to present a certificate attesting their refugee status issued by the Alto Commissariato of the United Nations.

 Special requirements: Minors and previous marriages.

-in the case of a widowed person, the certificate of the first marriage and the death certificate of the deceased spouse are required;
+2) In the case of a widowed person, the certificate of the first marriage and the death certificate of the deceased spouse is required;

-In case of marriage between foreign minors, the Italian law requires the authorization of the Juvenile Court (the couple must be at least 16 years old otherwise they can’t get married).
+3) In case of marriage between foreign minors, the Italian law requires the Juvenile Court (the couple must be at least 16 years old).